mikechoinoski/PuppyPlaytime/README.md

   * Tomcat's JDBC Realm Authentication
 * Database
   * MySQL
-  * Store owners and dogs
+  * Store owners, dogs and playdates
-  * Store locations for meetups
 * ORM Framework
   * Hibernate 5
 * Dependency Management
   * Maven
 * CSS
-  * Bootstrap
 * Data Validation
-  * Explore Hibernate's validation
 * Logging
   * Configurable logging using Log4J2.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Hosting
   * AWS
 * Independent Research Topic/s
   * Amazon Rekognition
-  * Google Maps Api
+  * Amazon S3
+  * Project Lombok
 * Unit Testing
-  * JUnit tests to achieve 80%+ code coverage
 * IDE: IntelliJ IDEA